music-suite/music-suite/docs/src/User-Guide.md

 marcato (pseq [c..g]|/8)
 ```

-By default, accents are only applied to the first note in each phrase.
+One difference is that by default, accents are only applied to the first note in each phrase.
 We can also explicitly specify the last note, or all the notes:

-@[accentLast]
-@[accentAll]

 ```music+haskell
 accentLast (pseq [c..g]|/8)
     </>
 accentAll (pseq [c..g]|/8)
 ```

+### Articulations and phrases

 We can apply slurs and articulation marks to scores of arbitrary complexity.
 The library will traverse each phrase in the score and apply the articulations separately.